135 film: Reflex cameras

-From 1996
+From 1996 to the present

 In 1996, a smaller format called Advanced Photo System (APS) was introduced by a consortium of photographic companies in an attempt to supersede 135 film.
 Due in part to its small negative size, APS was not taken seriously as a professional format, despite the production of APS SLRs.
 In the point-and-shoot markets at which the format was primarily aimed, it enjoyed moderate initial success, but still never rivalled the market penetration of 135.
 Within five years of its launch, cheap digital compact cameras started becoming widely available, and APS sales plummeted.

-While they have shifted the vast majority of their product lines to digital, major camera manufacturers such as Canon and Nikon continue to make expensive professional-grade 35 mm film SLRs (such as the Canon EOS-1v and the Nikon F6).
+While they have shifted the vast majority of their product lines to digital, major camera manufacturers such as Canon and Nikon continued to make expensive professional-grade 35 mm film SLRs until relatively recently (such as the Canon EOS-1V (discontinued in 2018) and the Nikon F6 (discontinued in 2020).

 Introductory 35 mm SLRs, compact film point-and-shoot cameras, and single-use cameras continue to be built and sold by a number of makers.
-Leica finally introduced the digital Leica M8 rangefinder in 2007, but continues to make its M series rangefinder film cameras and lenses.
+Leica introduced the digital Leica M8 rangefinder in 2007, but continues to make its M series rangefinder film cameras and lenses.
 A digital camera back for the Leica R9 SLR camera was discontinued in 2007.
 On March 25, 2009, Leica discontinued the R9 SLR and R-series lenses.

+By the early 2020s, film photography, particularly 35 mm photography, was experiencing a resurgence in popularity.
+In a 2021 PetaPixel survey, 75% of respondents expressed interest in newly manufactured analog cameras.
+Kodak reported in 2022 that it was having trouble keeping up with demand for 35 mm film.

+In 2024, the Pentax 17 and the Aflie TYCH+ 35 mm cameras were released, both using the half-frame format to conserve film.
+Retrospekt and Mattel put out the Malibu Barbie FC-11 35 mm camera.
+In September 2024, MiNT Camera took pre-orders for the Rollei 35AF, an update of the Rollei 35.
+Kodak offered six 35 mm film cameras for sale as of October 2024, including the Ektar H35N, another half-frame camera.